 Despite finding evidence for unique sequestration behavior in monarchs from Puerto Rico, we did not find general evidence for a pattern of local adaptation in sequestration ability, with no overall support for greater sequestration from sympatric host plants across monarch populations.
-This pattern remained even after accounting for development time, suggesting that butterflies with higher cardenolide concentrations do not have a longer development window in which to sequester.
-One possible reason for the lack of a sympatric sequestration advantage is that larval performance—including the process of sequestration—may be correlated across chemically similar host plants, even if they are geographically disparate and phylogenetically distant (e.g. Pearse and Hipp 2009).
+One possible reason for the lack of a sympatric sequestration advantage is that larval performance—including the process of sequestration—may be correlated across chemically similar host plants, even if they are geographically disparate and phylogenetically distant (e.g., Pearse and Hipp 2009).
 For example, the profile of cardenolides sequestered from A. syriaca and A. speciosa was nearly identical (Figure 2B; Table S5; Seiber et al. 1986), despite these two milkweed species having largely non-overlapping geographic ranges (Woodson 1954).
 Notably, we did not find evidence that monarchs from Hawaii or Australia had a sequestration advantage on G. physocarpus, despite apparently having >100 years of association with this host (Nelson 1993, Malcolm 1994).
 All derived Pacific Island populations (Hawaii, Australia, Guam) also retained their ability to sequester normally from ancestral North American hosts (A. syriaca, A. speciosa), even after spending as many as 1,500 generations isolated from these hosts.
-The intact sequestration ability of Pacific but not Puerto Rican monarchs supports the notion that Puerto Rican monarchs diverged from North American migratory monarchs substantially before other non-migratory populations (Figure 1B).

-Our overall results generally corroborate earlier studies of monarch sequestration.
-For example, we found that sequestration ratios were high for monarchs reared on A. syriaca and A. speciosa, consistent with many other studies (Malcolm and Brower 1989, Malcolm 1994, Decker et al. 2019).
-Likewise, we found barely detectable levels of sequestered cardenolides from monarchs reared on A. fascicularis, as previously reported by Malcolm (1994), as well as relatively inefficient sequestration from G. physocarpus (Figure 3B), as previously reported by Roeske et al. (1976).
-Interestingly, variation in sequestration from G. physocarpus and A. curassavica was low relative to other species (Figure 4A; Table S9).
-The low level of variation in sequestration from A. curassavica likely stems from the fact that just three compounds—frugoside, as well as the stereoisomers calactin and calotropin—comprise >50% of the total cardenolides sequestered (Agrawal et al. 2021, Table S5).
-A qualitatively similar pattern was observed in G. physocarpus, suggesting a relatively simple and conserved biochemical process underlying sequestration from these species.
+Although monarchs did not show evidence of local adaptation in their sequestration behavior, this result may be biased by (1) relatively recent divergence times between the monarch populations that we tested; (2) strong dispersal capabilities in monarchs, which limits opportunities for specialization in allopatry; (3) the relatively limited diversity of cardenolides sequestered by monarchs.
+By contrast, sequestering species such as the strawberry poison-dart frog (Oophaga pumilio) that have limited dispersal abilities, show pronounced turnover in dietary composition over relatively small spatial scales, and that sequester more than 230 distinct alkaloid compounds from a range of functional classes might be stronger candidates for detecting local adaptation in sequestration ability (Saporito et al. 2007; Prates et al. 2019).